bnb-chain/node/doc/Spec.md

 #### Validator
 Validator nodes comprise the core network of the block chain.
 They  are responsible for :
 - generating the blockchain, after consensus
-- executing the trasfering/freezing/burning/issuing/listing/de-listing transactions
+- executing the transferring/freezing/burning/issuing/listing/de-listing transactions
-- matching orders on the list currency pairs and transfering the asserts between accounts that have execution trades
+- matching orders on the list currency pairs and transferring the asserts between accounts that have execution trades
 - according to the blocks, saving proper world of state, as the authority of the state

 Validator is a Tendermint based ABCI application.
 There would be multiple validator nodes, e.g. 7, forming the backbone of the mainnet of Binance DEX chain.